 With a specific focus on parliamentary diplomacy and parliamentary strengthening activities, CPA UK seeks to foster co-operation and understanding between parliaments, promote good parliamentary practice and advance parliamentary democracy.

-The Executive Committee will be elected at CPA UK's 2017 Annual General Meeting (AGM), which will take place on 12 July.
+The current Executive Committee was elected at CPA UK's 2017 Annual General Meeting (AGM), which took place on 12 July.